dabeaz-course/practical-python/Notes/01_Introduction/06_Files.md

 Total cost 44671.15
 ```

-### (c) Other kinds of 'files'
+### Exercise 1.28: Other kinds of 'files'

-What if you wanted to read a non-text file such as a gzip-compressed datafile?
+What if you wanted to read a non-text file such as a gzip-compressed
-The builtin `open()` function won’t help you here, but Python has a library module `gzip` that can read gzip compressed files.
+datafile?
+The builtin `open()` function won’t help you here, but
+Python has a library module `gzip` that can read gzip compressed
+files.

 Try it: